IanGarraway/MOJDTS/Docs/developer.md

 ### Requirements

+- Node.js 20+
+- npm 10+
+- MongoDB 7+

-- Ensure MongoDB is installed and running locally (default port 27017).
+Ensure MongoDB is installed and running locally (default port 27017).

-- a web browser of your choice is available
+You will also need a web browser of your choice to access the webapp.

 ### Backend installation